Raindrop cake: Mizu shingen mochi

 Kinseiken came up with the idea of mizu shingen mochi.
-The company is located in Hakushu, Yamanashi which is known for its fresh mineral water.
+The company is located in Hakushu, Yamanashi, which is known for its fresh mineral water.
 The area is one of the largest producers of mineral water in Japan.

-Mizu (水) means water and shingen mochi (信玄餅) is a type of sweet rice cake (mochi) made by the Kinseiken company.
-The year prior in 2013, the creator wanted to explore the idea of making edible water.
-The dessert became a viral sensation and people made special trips to the region to experience the dish.
+(水, Mizu) means water and (信玄餅, shingen mochi) is a type of mochi made by the Kinseiken company.

+In 2013, the creator wanted to explore the idea of making edible water.
+The dessert became a viral phenomenon and people made special trips to the region to experience the dish.

 Darren Wong introduced the dish to the United States in New York City at the April 2016 Smorgasburg food fair.
 Shortly after, London restaurant Yamagoya worked four months to develop another version.
 The dessert is also sold in kits to be made at home.